yassine-bennkhay/streakify/README.md

-**Streakify** is a Flutter widget for displaying a grid of days with target achievements.
+**Streakify** is a Flutter package for displaying a grid of days with target achievements.
 It allows you to visualize streaks or goals with customizable colors and tap handling.

 ## Features